topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 |1.0|2024.04.25|

 TOPST team is also preparing other official OS versions.
-For information on releases of other OS, please refer to the TOPST community.
+For information on releases of other OS, refer to the TOPST community.

 <br/><br/><br/>

-## 6.2 Firmware upload to D3-G
+## 6.2 Firmware Upload to D3-G
-Run “fwdn_ubuntu.batch” file.
+Run the “fwdn_ubuntu.batch” file.
-Refer to Section 5 to upload the Ubuntu image to the D3-G board.
+Refer to Chapter 5 for how to upload the Ubuntu image to the D3-G board.
-After FWDN is completed, remove the USB Type-C cable from the FWDN port and remove the power cable.
+After completing FWDN, remove the USB Type-C cable from the FWDN port and remove the power cable.

 <br/><br/><br/>

-## 6.3 Resize eMMC storage (Only D3-G)
+## 6.3 Resize eMMC Storage (Only D3-G)
-When you log in after booting the board, you must resize the eMMC storage first.
+After logging in and booting the board, it is recommended to resize the eMMC storage first.
 Follow the steps below for eMMC Storage resizing.

-1. To resize partitions by modifying size and layout on the disk, use the following command.
+1. To modify the partition size and layout, use the following command.
      ```
      $ parted
      ```

-2. Extend GUID Partition Table(GPT).
+2. Extend the GUID Partition Table(GPT).
     ```
     $ rescue
     $ Fix
     $ 0
     $ 100%
     ```
-3. Check that ext4 is partition by using the p (print)
+3. Use the p(print) command to check that the partition type is ext4.
    ```
    $ p
    ```
-4. Resize partition 4
+4. Resize partition 4.
     ```
     $ resizepart 4
     $ Yes
     $ 100%
     ```
-5. Reboot
+5. Reboot the board.
 6. Resize the ext4 filesystem on partition 4.
     ```
     $ resize2fs /dev/mmcblk0p4